 Welcome to my homepage, have a nice day!

 About me: Hello world!
-I am Quan Pham.
-I am an undergrad at HUST, Vietnam, and also an AI Resident at Qualcomm AI Research.
-I am an incomming PhD student at National University of Singapore (NUS).
-I was mentored by Prof. Trung Le (previously at VinAI Research), and I currently work closely with Dr. Tung Pham and Dr. Hung Bui at Qualcomm AI Research.
+I’m Quan Pham, an incoming PhD student at the National University of Singapore.
+I received my bachelor’s degree from HUST.
+I was mentored by Prof. Trung Le and Prof. Dinh Phung (previously at VinAI Research), and I currently work closely with Dr. Tung Pham and Dr. Hung Bui at Qualcomm AI Research.

-I like to play with large language models, then ask why they work.
-I am especially interested in the theory behind LLM abilities: what principles explain the behaviors we observe, and how we can make them more reliable.
+I love experimenting with language models to better understand the nature of their emerging abilities.
+I’m especially curious about the theory behind LLM abilities: what explains the behaviors we see, and how we can make them more reliable.

 Updates

-[Feb 2026] I received an offer of admission and a research scholarship from the National University of Singapore (NUS).
+[Feb 2026] I was offered PhD admission and research scholarship from National University of Singapore.

 [Dec 2025] I am actively looking for a PhD position.
 Good luck to me!